volfpeter/user-blueprint/README.md

 The blueprint provides the following routes for a web application: `/login`, `/logout`, `/register`, `/request_password_reset` and `/reset/<token>`.
 All these routes interact with the user database through an instance of the `UserHandler` class that is a decorator-based database interface, similar to `Flask-Login`'s `LoginManager`.
 All the blueprint routes are backed by ready-to-use HTML templates that are formatted using [BlueprintJS](http://blueprintjs.com/docs/v2/).

+## Installation

+The project is available on PyPI as [`user-blueprint`](https://pypi.org/project/user-blueprint/), you can install it with `pip install user-blueprint`.

 ## How to use

 The blueprint requires the following components to be configured: